SomostVE/HoloTCG-info/index.md

 # Hololive Official Card Game Wiki

 Welcome to the **Hololive Official Card Game Wiki**!
-This is your go-to resource for everything related to the Hololive TCG, including detailed rules, card types, strategies, and comparisons with other popular trading card games like Weiß Schwarz and Yu-Gi-Oh!.
+This wiki is your go-to resource for everything related to the Hololive TCG.
+Here, you'll find detailed rules, card types, strategies, and comparisons with other popular trading card games like Weiß Schwarz and Yu-Gi-Oh!.

 ## Contents